For the Cantonese version, please check here

 ip route add default via 172.20.0.10

-In HAProxy, open a port that accepts the PROXY protocol and overwrite the original connection’s IP when connecting to the game server, achieving the effect of a transparent proxy.
+In HAProxy, we configure a port that accepts the PROXY protocol and overwrite the original connection’s IP when connecting to the game server, thereby achieving the effect of a transparent proxy:

 frontend game-proxy